 Speaking to RightsInfo, he explained: “I’m not a smoker and I’m not a heavy drinker, which are often considered the main contributing factors to those types of cancer.
 I discovered that the cancer was actually caused by a virus that I’d never even heard of: The Human Papillomavirus.”

-I realy didn’t want anyone having to suffer with avoidable cancer.
+I really didn’t want anyone having to suffer with avoidable cancer.
 It just didn’t make any sense to me.

 Describing it as a “Cinderella cancer”, Jamie believes that there are worryingly few resources relating to HPV, particularly for men.
 Setting up his charity while still recovering, he adds: “I really didn’t want anyone having to suffer with avoidable cancer”, he told us.
 “It just didn’t make any sense to me.”